 Trainers are responsible for training and supporting teachers throughout their careers at AEON.
 Each region has its own training staff consisting of former successful teachers with years of experience.

 AEON’s curriculum department designs AEON textbooks and supplementary study materials based on the AEON teaching method.
 They also help develop new teaching techniques, like AEON’s Learning and Acquisition Method and Creative Action Method.

 Recruiters are responsible for finding and hiring teachers who meet the high standards of AEON.
-Recruiting offices are located in New York, Los Angeles and Tokyo.
+Recruiting offices are located in Texas and Tokyo.